leangjia/blender_docs/trunk/blender_docs/manual/animation/constraints/interface/adding_removing.rst

    :class: refbox

    :Mode:      Object Mode
-   :Menu:      :menuselection:`Properties Editor --> Constraint tab`
+   :Menu:      :menuselection:`Properties --> Constraint tab`

 To add a constraint click on the *Add Object Constraint* menu in the Constraints tab.